-Kate is a certified Yoga Ed. instructor for pre-school through grade 8 and received a grant from the Kripalu Yoga Teachers Association to bring yoga to public school students in Massachusetts.
-She is currently working with both students and teachers in local school districts.
-Kate also received a B.A. in dance from the University of Massachusetts at Amherst and spent several years performing with small dance companies throughout New York and New England.
-She taught ballet at Valley Dance Project and at Pioneer Valley Performing Arts High School in South Hadley, MA.
-Kate continues to perform and teach as a guest artist and has created a curriculum combining elements of ballet, yoga, and modern dance emphasizing anatomically sound technique and the joy of movement, which is offered to children here at Shelburne Falls Yoga.
+Kate is also a certified Yoga Ed. instructor for pre-school through grade 8, has received a B.A. in dance from the University of Massachusetts at Amherst, and spent several years performing with small dance companies throughout New England.
+She taught ballet at Valley Dance Project and at Pioneer Valley Performing Arts High School in South Hadley, MA and has created a curriculum combining elements of ballet, yoga, and modern dance emphasizing anatomically sound technique and the joy of movement, which is offered to students here at Shelburne Falls Yoga.

 To learn more about classes, bodywork sessions, or individual instruction, or to schedule a group or one-one session, please contact Kate at email@example.com or 413.475.2441